-Pick the perfect tree for your family's festivities this Christmas
+Pick the perfect tree for the family festivities this Christmas

-Being part of team 'real' in the real versus artificial tree debate is something people feel great pride in.
+Being part of "team real" in the real versus artificial Christmas tree debate is something people feel great pride in.
 At B&Q, we understand that there's nothing quite like a real Christmas tree.
 Choosing it with your family, standing in the chilly air debating the benefits of various heights and shapes signals that Christmas has well and truly arrived.